FuelLabs/fuel-connectors/.changeset/small-lamps-film.md

 "@fuel-connectors/common": minor
 ---

-Enable the signature of HashableMessages
+feat: Enable the signature of HashableMessages